sorentwo/soren-website/_posts/2021-05-18-using-oban-to-license-oban.md

 Like payment processing, the steps must be idempotent—we don't want to create multiple licenses or deliver the same email repeatedly if something fails.
-However, unlike payment processing, we model webhook handling as a workflow.
+However, unlike payment processing, we model webhook handling [as a workflow][wf].

 Here you can see how the webhook controller's `create/2` function matches on the webhook type and inserts a corresponding workflow: